project-faros/faros-config/README.md

 [![codecov](https://codecov.io/gh/project-faros/faros-config/branch/master/graph/badge.svg?token=g4BJV474Tm)](https://codecov.io/gh/project-faros/faros-config) [![tests](https://img.shields.io/github/workflow/status/project-faros/faros-config/Test%20Python/master)](https://github.com/project-faros/faros-config/actions?query=workflow%3A%22Test+Python%22) [![downloads](https://img.shields.io/pypi/dw/faros-config?label=PyPI%20downloads)](https://pypi.org/project/faros-config/)

-## User Interface

-Also included in the package is a user interface based on a Flask application.
-You can run it with any WSGI server, or a simple `flask run` for testing purposes.
-See the [Development](#development) section for more details.
-It is designed for users to generate, and validate, Project Faros compliant YAML configuration files for use in a Project Faros cluster-manager container.
-It can run outside of a cluster-manager container in order to generate raw YAML files, rather than placing them directly into the appropriate data directory, as well.

 ## Installation

 Faros Config is on [PyPI](https://pypi.org/project/faros-config/).
 If you are connected to the internet, you can run `pip install faros-config` to install the configuration library and web application.
 You shouldn't, though, as it's designed to be installed when building cluster-manager containers.